-It’s also worth noting that cold plunges are just one type of cold therapy.
+It’s also worth noting that cold plunges are just one type of cold water therapy.
 Other methods include cryotherapy, ice baths, cold showers, and cold water swimming.

 Medical disclaimer: This article is intended for educational and informational purposes only.
 It is not intended as a substitute for medical advice.
 For health advice, contact a licensed healthcare provider.